 Trader Joe’s Mixed Nut Butter (found in nut butter section, sometimes near bread) This nut butter is packed with: Dry Roasted & Salted Almonds, Cashews, Walnuts, Brazil Nuts, Hazelnuts & Pecans and is a tasty way to incorporate a variety of nuts into your diet.
 Different nuts = different vitamins and minerals, so it’s always a good idea to mix things up.

-Trader Joe’s Raw Shelled Hempseed ($5.99, found near supplements or breakfast items) Hemp seeds (or hemp hearts) are a great source of omega-3 fatty acids (you can learn about their importance here) AND protein!
+Trader Joe’s Raw Shelled Hempseed (found near supplements or breakfast items) Hemp seeds (or hemp hearts) are a great source of omega-3 fatty acids AND protein!
 Put them in smoothies, or sprinkle them on just about anything: yogurt, cereal, banana with nut butter, muffins, oatmeal…seriously, anything.

-Trader Joe’s Black Bean & Cheese Taquitos ($3.69, found in freezer) These little taquitos are just a corn tortilla with black beans, mushrooms, cheese, and jalapenos.
-It’s a fun meal for kids (and adults! ;)) that’s surprisingly healthy!
+Trader Joe’s Black Bean & Cheese Taquitos (found in freezer) These little taquitos are just a corn tortilla with black beans, mushrooms, cheese, and jalapenos.
+(They also have other varieties to try!)
+It’s a fun meal for kids (and adults! ;)) that iss surprisingly healthy!
 Each serving of four taquitos has 7 grams of fiber and 12 grams of protein.

 Trader Joe’s Simply Almonds, Cashews & Chocolate Trek Mix ($5.99, found in nut section) This sweet and crunchy blend is perfectly satisfying and just the right amount of chocolate to tame a sweet tooth.
 These were a lifesaver when I had gestational diabetes because they were the perfect combo of carbs and protein, yet felt like a treat or dessert.
 Oh, and pre-portioned snacks just make life easy.